eaklykova/multi_document_summarization_2023/README.md

 ## Data
 Summaries of 944 chapters in 67 Russian classical books.
 [Dataset at huggingface.co](https://huggingface.co/datasets/c00k1ez/summarization)
+## Experiments
+Comparison of TextRank, Hierarchical and pre-trained multilingual mBART and mT5 algorithms based on the dataset.
 ## Summary Evaluation

 ## Gold Standard